 The EVOC FR Trail 20l has 7 pockets in all, two little pockets on each side of the belt, a map pocket, a robust tool pocket, a glasses pouch with key holder, main storage compartment and the hydration/back protection compartment.

 I put crap in all of these compartments except the little side pockets, I really should find something to put in them, but as it is I can almost guarantee that I have the heaviest pack on any given day on the trails.
 What can I say?
 I like to be prepared.
-I put my pocket video camera, phone, keys and wallet in the glasses compartment; it’s great for easy access and rarely sees any abuse.
-The tool compartment is full of pumps, tools, tubes, snacks, first aid kit and anything else small I may need to keep compartmentalized and in the main compartment I usually keep my helmet cam, any extra clothes and other random junk that I may or may not need for the ride.
-This compartment fits a TON of stuff – I have gone away for weekend trips and just packed this pack full of stuff and still had too much stuff, it is that roomy.
+I put my pocket video camera, phone, keys, and wallet in the glasses compartment; it’s great for easy access and rarely sees any abuse.
+The tool compartment is full of pumps, tools, tubes, snacks, first aid kit and anything else small I may need easy access to.
+In the main compartment I usually keep my helmet cam, any extra clothes and other random junk that I may or may not need for the ride.
+This compartment fits a TON of stuff – I have gone away for weekend trips and just packed this pack full, and still had too much stuff, it is that roomy.
 The only issue I have is the same as my Dakine pack – to get at the tool and map compartment you have to undo the helmet/compression straps.
 It’s not usually a huge issue, but if you have a helmet in there it’s a bit of a pain.

-I have carried many different styles of full face and XC/AM helmets all with no issues and as I said before I really like the little rubbery bits inside the helmet pouch to keep the helmet from moving around.
+I have carried many different styles of full face and XC/AM helmets all with no issues.
+I really like the little rubbery bits inside the helmet pouch to keep the helmet from moving around, a very nice touch.

 As I said I like to be prepared out there so usually end up carrying quite a heavy pack, but not once have I ever felt the shoulder straps dig into my shoulders; they are padded nicely and are quite comfortable.